tobijen/DS_LOD_and_Knowledge_Graphs_2023_Tobias_Jennert_Melanie_Ullrich/README.md

 - Store the abstract text in a txt file ✅
 - Insert filters in the open alex url to get works for a specific topic ✅
 - Get Ollama running via the api ✅
-- Generate graph data with ollama
+- Generate graph data with ollama ✅
-- Load graph data into neo4j
-- Visualize graph data in neo4j
+- Visualize graph data in neo4j ✅